 - Door (including rollup and automatic) and lock repair (including keys), that are critical to operations, work stoppage, safety, and security.

 - Broken glass where it is necessary to secure a building or to preclude more serious weather damage.
 Upon mitigating the immediate problem, WO may be closed out and final repairs may be completed under a Priority 3 WO.

-- Breakdown of refrigerators, water heaters, cooking ranges, kettles, ovens, grilles, dishwashers, or other primary kitchen or cold storage equipment in dining facilities and classroom facilities.
+- Breakdown of refrigerators, water heaters, cooking ranges, kettles, ovens, grills, dishwashers, or other primary kitchen or cold storage equipment in dining facilities and classroom facilities.

 - Restriction or stoppage of plumbing fixtures or drain lines where health and safety is an issue and no alternate facilities are available.

-- Failure and/or alarms of traffic of traffic controllers or helipad lighting controls.
+- Failure and/or alarms of traffic controllers or helipad lighting controls.